madhavmehndiratta/blog/_posts/2020-06-15-lemonsqueezy-1-vulnhub-walkthrough.md

 www-data@lemonsqueezy:/dev/shm$ chmod +x pspy64
 chmod +x pspy64
 ```
-Then I gave it executable permissions and after executing the script, I found a logrotate proccess running as root which repeats itself after some interval.
+Then I gave it executable permissions and after executing the script, I found a logrotate process running as root which repeats itself after some interval.

 <center><br>
 <img src="/assets/img/uploads/lemonsqueezy/pspy.png">
 </center>

-I went to <b>/etc/logrotate.d/</b> directory and found that the <b>logrotate</b> is a python script which is world writeable.
+I went to <b>/etc/logrotate.d/</b> directory and found that the <b>logrotate</b> is a python script which is world writable.

 ```r
 www-data@lemonsqueezy:/dev/shm$ cd /etc/logrotate.d/